Oxford Health Specialist Psychological Intervention Centre (OHSPIC)

 WHAT HAPPENS NEXT?

-Once a formal written referral, with authorisation of funding, is accepted we aim to offer an assessment meeting within 18 weeks.
+Once a formal written referral, referral form and authorisation of funding form, is accepted we aim to offer an assessment meeting within 18 weeks.
+Currently there is no waiting list for assessments.
 A typical assessment meeting takes around 2-3 hours and involves a combination of talking about the problem and completing questionnaires about your experience of the problem.
 We may also ask you to complete questionnaires before attending the assessment meeting.

 Please note that the health professional referring should not discontinue offering routine care after making a referral to us.

 All our lead therapists are highly skilled and experienced.
 We will offer the most appropriate therapist to meet your needs, based upon availability.
 Professor Salkovskis maintains an overview of the clinic and those seen in it.
 Each person's situation and treatment plan will be discussed with him regularly.
-We are a training clinic, so from time to time the lead therapist will be joined by an intern, that is, an advanced trainee CBT therapist.
+Very occassionally the lead therapist will be joined by an intern, that is, an advanced trainee CBT therapist.
 Interns will work along side lead therapists and may conduct some sessions separately, but always under close supervision.

 Following assessment, we will be able to discuss treatment options which may involve attending our clinic in Oxford for a mutually agreed number of sessions.
 In some instances, this may involve treatment being offered at home for some sessions of "outreach" work.
 This is an option we consider if, due to an individual's problem, they experience significant difficulty leaving their home or travelling.
 We may also recommend support or treatment elsewhere, if we feel this would better meet the person's needs.

-We can only progress with assessment and/or treatment once formal authorisation, in writing, is given by local funding authorities.
+We can only progress with assessment and/or treatment once formal authorisation, in writing, is given by local funding authorities (CCGs).
+This is the responsibility of the health care professional making the referral to arrange and not the individual patient.

 We will seek to liaise closely with local services during assessment and treatment.
 We are keen to do this so that once people have completed treatment, they can receive ongoing support, should they require it, from health professionals closer to home.